Essential oils and Yoga are great natural companions. They can truly enhance Yoga practice in different ways, depending on what the objective is.

-Essential oils were widely known and used in traditional cultures, well before the advent of modern science.
-Chinese, Indians, Egyptians, Greeks, and Romans used them widely in cosmetics, perfumes and drugs.
-Amazingly, historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.!
+Essential oils have been around for hundreds and even thousands of years.
+Ancient Chinese, Indians, Egyptians, Greeks, and Romans cultures used them extensively in things such as cosmetics, perfumes and medicines.
+Historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.!

 Around the Year 40, the Greek physician Dioscorides first wrote about the healing properties of a number of essential oils.
-Then, later in the 11th century, the famous physician Avicenna also described different essential oils and their use as medicines.
+Later in the 11th century, the famous physician Avicenna also described different essential oils and their use as medicines.

 Does Aromatherapy Really Work?

-Surprisingly, scientists have determined that the chemistry of essential oils is similar to that of human hormones.
-As a result, they can stimulate the release of brain messengers such as serotonin, endorphins and adrenalin.
+Surprisingly, scientists also have found that essential oils work in a similar way to human hormones.
+As a result, they can stimulate the release of key hormones such as serotonin, endorphins and adrenalin.
 In turn, these directly affect our energy, mood and our state of clarity and calmness.

-Overall, the use of essential oils in modern times has become much more common on a day-to-day basis.
-For example, many of us know about eucalyptus oil and its ability to support congested lungs and sinuses during a fluor a cold.
-Another well known essential oil is lavender, known to promote relaxation and better sleep.
+Many people use essential oils in some way.
+For example, many people use eucalyptus oil to support congested lungs and sinuses during a flu or a cold.
+Another well-known essential oil is lavender, known to promote relaxation and better sleep.

 Aromatherapy And Yoga Are Natural Companions

 Have you walked past a yoga classroom and got tantalizing whiff of essential oils?

 It’s not surprising that essential oils are often used in the Yoga classroom or home Yoga practice.
 In combination, aromatherapy and Yoga enhance our practice and help balance mind, spirit and body.